gallantlab/voxelwise_tutorials/README.rst

-This repository contains some tutorials describing how to perform voxelwise modeling, based for instance on visual imaging experiments [1]_ [2]_.
+This repository contains some tutorials describing how to perform voxelwise modeling, based for instance on visual imaging experiments.
 The best way to explore these tutorials is to go to the `website <https://gallantlab.github.io/tutorials/>`_.

 Installation
 ------------

-This repository also contains a small Python package called `voxelwise`, which contains useful fonctions to download the data, load the files, process the data, and visualize the results.
+On top of tutorials, this repository also contains a small Python package called `voxelwise`, which contains useful fonctions to download the data sets, load the files, process the data, and visualize the results.

 To install this package, run